Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Experiments

 To test the performance of the index tracking methods, we adopt the rolling window scheme \cite{8064704,9775642}.
 The first $T_{\mathrm{train}}$ time-frames are used to design the first portfolio, which will be used for out-of-sample testing in the next $T_{\mathrm{test}}$ time-frames.
 At the end of the testing period, we use the last $T_{\mathrm{train}}$ time-frames to design the next portfolio.
 We continue the training and testing cycle $n$ times.
 Therefore, a total of $T_{\mathrm{train}} + nT_{\mathrm{test}}$ time-frames are used for each experiment.
 The parameters are set to $n = 10$, $T_{\mathrm{train}} = 200$, and $T_{\mathrm{test}} = 100$.

-We use the S\&P500 and NASDAQ100 index datasets, commonly used datasets for index tracking \cite{takeda2013simultaneous,8064704,9775642} for the experiments.
-Although we will be using the dataset spanning from September 2012 to August 2022 (S\&P500), and from January 2010 to December 2019 (NASDAQ100), some assets do not cover the whole period.
-We exclude such assets from the datasets, which leaves us with datasets of 463 and 82 assets, respectively.
-The adjusted closing prices of the assets are used, and the return of a assets $j$ at time-frame $t$ is given by
+We use the S\&P500 (September 2012 - August 2022) and Russell3000 (January 2010 - December 2019) index datasets, commonly used datasets for index tracking \cite{8064704,9775642} for the experiments.
+Assets not covering the entire period are excluded, resulting in final datasets comprising 463 and 1624 assets for the S\&P500 and Russell3000, respectively.
+The adjusted closing prices of the assets are used, and the return of an asset $j$ at time-frame $t$ is given by

-We split both S\&P500 and NASDAQ100 index datasets into two, September 2012 - October 2017 and November 2017 - August 2022 (S\&P500), and January 2010 - October 2014 and March 2015 - December 2019 (NASDAQ100), respectively.
+We split both S\&P500 and Russell3000 index datasets into two, September 2012 - October 2017 and November 2017 - August 2022 (S\&P500), and January 2010 - October 2014 and March 2015 - December 2019 (Russell3000), respectively.
 Note that each time-frame represents a trading day, and because the stock exchange is closed on weekends, the dataset is not sampled regularly in the time direction.

 We measure how well the portfolio replicates the benchmark index by computing the magnitude of the daily tracking error (MDTE) defined as

 where $\diag(\cdot)$ indicates a vector consisting of the diagonal elements of a given matrix. $\W \in \R^{N\times nT_{\mathrm{test}}}$ is a matrix where the portfolio designed at the end of a training period is stacked for the following test period, so that column $t$ contains the portfolio used in time-frame $t$.
 Note that the MDTE value is presented in basis points ($1 \mathrm{bps} = 10^{-4}$).
 Since we could not obtain the asset-wise weights from the index sponsors, we use a uniform portfolio $\b$ as a benchmark index, where all of the capital is allocated evenly across all $N$ assets.
 The benchmark index return is given by $\r^\b = \X\b$.